 As a human resources professional or manager, you're probably all-too familiar with the job-hopping ways of highly skilled employees who feel they can pick and choose the job they want.
 And that’s reflected in the fact that more than half of all business owners feel that competition for talent is stronger than it's ever been.
 But there are a number of ways to attract and keep top talent, and to keep them happy and engaged while they’re with you.
 Offering an employee recognition and rewards program has proven to be one of the most effective ways to retain highly skilled workers and to build your company's financial strength at the same time.
-Here's a look at why a rewards and recognition system is important, and how to choose the kinds of rewards that your workers really want.
+Here's a look at why a rewards and recognition system is important, and how to choose the kinds of employee rewards that your workers really want.

 Employee happiness is essential